rocketlaunchr/dataframe-go/README.md

 <img src="https://github.com/rocketlaunchr/dataframe-go/raw/master/logo.png" alt="dataframe-go" />
 </p>

-Dataframes are used for statistics and data manipulation.
+Dataframes are used for statistics and data manipulation/exploration.
 You can think of a Dataframe as an excel spreadsheet.
 This package is designed to be light-weight and intuitive.

 The package is production ready but the API is not stable yet.
 Once stability is reached, version `1.0.0` will be tagged.